dirx/fxhash-creations/README.md

 Available query string parameters:

 - size=8000 - sets the base size for width/height to 8000px (default 3000, useful if you want to capture bigger pngs)
-- subdivisions=255 - sets shapesubdivisions to 255 (default 100, set to max 255 for highest resolution)
+- subdivisions=255 - sets shape subdivisions to 255 (default 100, set to max 255 for highest resolution)
 - showannouncement - activates the announcement
 - kioskspeed=5 - activates the kiosk mode and sets the speed in seconds
+- kioskmode=a - set the kiosk mode (default: f, a = animate, o = objects or f = features)
 - showinfo - activates the info box

 ### Third Party Licenses